cormacrelf/angular-skyhook/docs/Quickstart.md

 moot, since it would also refer to `this`.
 Therefore, all of the callbacks on the two `*Spec` interfaces have only `monitor` as an argument.

-One thing to be aware of is that to access `this` on an object you pass elsewhere, you **must use Arrow notation: `(arrow) => this.notation;`** for your spec callbacks.
+One thing to be aware of is that to access `this` in an function you pass elsewhere, you **must use Arrow notation: `(arrow) => this.notation;`** for your spec callbacks.

-### 4. Information about current drag operations comes through an Observable
+### 4. Information about current drag state comes through an Observable

-Where in `react-dnd` the `collect((props, monitor) => {})` function supplies the component props 'from above', the Angular equivalent (here, [[DragSource.collect]]) produces an Observable you can subscribe to in your template.
-The example above creates an Object `{}` and subscribes to it all in one go (the internals make this efficient), but you are totally free to do `collect(m => m.isDragging())`, one subscription for each interesting value.
+In `react-dnd` the `collect((props, monitor) => {})` function supplies the component props 'from above'.
+In Angular (here, [[DragSource.listen]]), the library gives you an Observable you can subscribe to in your template.
+The example above creates an Object `{ ... }` and subscribes to it all in one go (the internals make this efficient), but you are free to do `listen(m => m.isDragging())`, with one subscription for each interesting value.
 You might combine information from two different connections using `Observable.combineLatest`, for example.

+I found the terms `connect` and `collect` far too similar and confusing, so I renamed `collect` to `listen`.

 ### 5. `connectDragSource()` (etc.) functions vs Angular directives

 In the example above, `connect.connectDragSource()` returns a function that will link up a particular part of the JSX template's DOM to the wrapper component.
 To accomplish the same thing in Angular we must connect some DOM from the template to a Connection object.
-The Angular Way to do this is with a directive, which connects to the DOM via its injected `ElementRef`.
+The Angular Way to do this is with a __directive__, which connects to the DOM via its injected `ElementRef`.
 The Angular translation above uses `[dragSource]="itemSource"` on the same part of the template as the React code does.

 Some React examples will have two different drag sources + associated connectors (on different DOM elements), or one source and one `connectDragPreview`.
-Angular can do both, because each directive is linked to one Connection.
+Angular can do both patterns with directives, because each directive is linked to one Connection.

-### 6. Why is that React `type` argument in the Spec in Angular?
+### 6. Can't supply a dynamic type via a `(props) => props.type` callback, use `setType` instead

 Imagine you want to make a component draggable based on type(s) specified on the component inputs.